tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/递送相关问题_intl_en.md

 [](id:que6)
 ### What should I do if my email sent via SES is blocked by the enterprise email service?
-Usually, enterprise email services block advertising emails, so do not contain advertising content in your email subject and content unless necessary.
+Usually, enterprise email services block advertising emails, so do not include advertising content in your email subject and content unless necessary.

 [](id:que7)
 ### Why did my email fail to be sent?